-You'll have an income tax liability on the sale of NFTs if you are operating a business that involves creating, buying or selling NFTs.
+You'll have an income tax liability on the sale of NFTs if:

-However, as NFTs may also be acquired as a speculative investment, you'll need to provide clear and compelling evidence about your purpose for acquiring the NFTs at the time you bought them:
+You can also acquire NFTs as investment assets.
+For this reason you'll need clear and compelling evidence about your purpose for acquiring the NFTs at the time you bought them.

 Phil is an artist who developed an interest in NFTs.
 They created an NFT series of different characters and began selling them on OpenSea.
 Phil was employed full time as an art teacher, but made quite a lot of money from creating and selling NFTs in their spare time.
 Over a 12-month period, Phil made $70,000 from the sale of NFTs.